sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 save -mat myfile.set -struct EEG
 ```

 Yet another supported format is to save two files.
-One file that contains metadata (with extension .set, and is a type of Matlab file), and one file containing raw data (float32 with .fdt extension).
+One file that contains metadata (with extension .set, and is a type of MATLAB file), and one file containing raw data (float32 with .fdt extension).
 The raw data file is organized in samples x channels (so first all the data for one channel, then all the data for a second channel, etc.).
 In case, there are several trials, the raw data file is organized in samples x trials x channels.
-This is equivalent to the following Matlab commands.
+This is equivalent to the following MATLAB commands.
 Another format for the raw data file (with extension .dat) was to save the data transposed compared to the .fdt file.
 This format was discontinued more than a decade ago, but can still be read by EEGLAB.

 ```matlab